osrf/gazebo_tutorials/stereo_glasses/tutorial.md

     sudo apt-get install nvidia-settings
     ~~~

 1. Gazebo [compiled from source](http://gazebosim.org/tutorials?tut=install_from_source&cat=install).
-You may use the Gazebo6 debains when they are made available on July 27, 2015.
+You may use the Gazebo6 debians when they are made available on July 27, 2015.

 ## Setup Nvidia Stereo